cfwheels/cfwheels/guides/command-line-tools/wheels-generate-commands.md

 ![wheels new - step 7](<../.gitbook/assets/Screen Shot 2022-06-18 at 12.34.44 PM.png>)

-On this last step, you are asked if you want us to include a box.json file so you can eventually submit this to ForgeBox.io for sharing witht he world.
+On this last step, you are asked if you want us to include a box.json file so you can eventually submit this to ForgeBox.io for sharing with he world.

 ![wheels new - step 8](<../.gitbook/assets/Screen Shot 2022-06-18 at 12.35.09 PM.png>)